karioth/AI_chess_player/README.md

 Each epoch rolls out a batch of games and then runs multiple PPO epochs over the collected plies.
 Checkpoints are saved every `save_int` epochs.

+The training CLI (`train.py`) layers an AlphaZero-style champion gating loop on top: every `eval-interval` epochs, the latest candidate is evaluated against the current champion in an arena.
+If the candidate exceeds the promotion threshold, it becomes the new champion.

 ---

 ### Model Architecture (`Model.py`)